blockchainofthings/Catenis-API-Docs/source/includes/list_messages.md

 <aside class="notice">
 The returned <code>msgCount</code> field does not always match the number of message information entries returned.
-This is due to the fact that, in the rare cases where the virtual device issuing the request had sent messages to itself, if such messages are included in the returned result set and the search criteria allows for both inbound and outbond sent messages to be returned, there will be two entries for each of those messages: one in which the message appears as an outbound message, and another where the message appears as an inbound message.
+This is due to the fact that, in the rare cases where the virtual device issuing the request had sent messages to itself, if such messages are included in the returned result set and the search criteria allows for both inbound and outbound sent messages to be returned, there will be two entries for each of those messages: one in which the message appears as an outbound message, and another where the message appears as an inbound message.
 </aside>